djnordlund/DataCleaning/README.md

 The purpose of this project was to download the data that was collected as part of a study on the identification of different types of physical activity using data collected from cell phones.
 Descriptions of the original study and data sets can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The final product was to be a "tidy" dataset that summarized the original data.

+## Required R packages
+The stringr and plyr need to be installed to run this program

 ## Data acqusition

 The data sets for this project are contained in a single zip archive file.
 The data was downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and unzipped into the current working directory in R using the following code: